 Private equity firms manage funds that invest in private companies that might otherwise not be available to investors.
 Sometimes these companies are small and new with high growth potential; in other cases, the companies are well-established, and may offer a higher rate of return.

 Not everyone qualifies to invest in private equity.
-If you do qualify, it’s important to remember that while private equity funds offer the opportunity for profitability, they also come with some hefty risks: research shows that start-ups fail at a rate of 90%.
+If you do qualify, it’s important to remember that while private equity funds may offer the opportunity for profitability, they also come with some hefty risks.
 As with any investment, it’s a good idea to make sure you fully understand the risks of investing in a private equity fund before moving forward.